China calls missile launch ‘routine test’ of new technology | Times Leader

 “China will work together with other countries in the world for the peaceful use of space and the benefit of mankind,” Zhao said.

-Zhao’s comments on the August test came days after China launched a second three-person crew to staff its space station on a six-month mission.
+Zhao’s comments on the test conducted in August came days after China launched a second crew to its .
+Their six-month mission, when completed, will be China’s longest crewed space mission and the three-person crew will set a record for the most time spent in space by Chinese astronauts.

 Alongside its space program, China’s expansion into hypersonic missile technology and other advanced fields has raised concerns as Beijing becomes increasingly assertive over its claims to seas and islands in the South China and East China Seas and to large chunks of territory along its disputed high-mountain border with India.